pelzolga123/JS-testing-practice/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-Test Driven Development is a big deal in the modern development landscape and, the main idea is simply that you start working on your code by writing automated tests before writing the code that is being tested.
+Test-Driven Development is a big deal in the modern development landscape and, the main idea is simply that you start working on your code by writing automated tests before writing the code that is being tested.
 There are tons of benefits to working like this, all of which will be discussed in the resources below.

 This is the sixth project in the Microverse Javascript course.
 It tested our knowledge Objects, Object Constructors, Factory Functions, the Module Pattern, Classes, ES6 notation, Webpack and using Jest for running tests.
-There are many test-running systems available in JavaScript: Mocha, Jasmine, Tape and Jest etc.
+There are many test-running systems available in JavaScript: Mocha, Jasmine, Tape, and Jest, etc.
 However, this project is centered around using Jest.

 ### Built With
 This section should list any major frameworks that you built your project using.
-Leave any add-ons/plugins for the acknowledgements section.
+Leave any add-ons/plugins for the acknowledgments section.
 Here are a few examples.
 * [Javascript](https://www.javascript.com/)
 * [Webpack](https://webpack.js.org/)
 * [Jest](https://jestjs.io/docs/en/getting-started)